Event tracking

 Will match (and hide) all channels starting with SIP/ or ZAP/, in a case-insensitive way.

-You can use the Regexp tester to develop custom regular expressions without the need to launch Unitracker for each test.
+You can use the Regexp tester to develop custom regular expressions without the need to relaunch Unitracker for each test.
+It lets you test the same regexp on a number of channels at once, so you can check that it matches only the ones you want matched.

 Automatically tracking outbound queues in QueueMetrics